hlysine/create_connected/README.md

 ## Features

-- Item Attributes
+- New Item Attributes
-    - New attributes for the Attribute Filter designed for easy item sorting
+    - Item ID contains *word*
+    - Item has X max durability
+    - Item stacks to X
+- New Sequenced Gearshift Instructions
+    - Turn until new redstone pulse
+    - Turn for time
 - Inverted Clutch
     - A clutch that is uncoupled unless powered
 - Inverted Gearshift